aisnote/Firefox-Chrome-Share-Comparison/README.md

 ####  Peer Connections to signal media

-If an application wants to have an audio \ video stream as well as share this is possible in Chrome using one PeerConnection JavaScript object but Firefox requires two, one for Audio \ Video and another one for share.
-To make Chrome and Firefox talk together for both share and Audio \ Video streams two peerconnectons should be used on both sides.
+If an application wants to have an Audio \ Video stream as well as Share and work across Firefox and Chrome there are some difficulties.
+There are differences in the session descriptions which make them incompatable.
+This is not the case when only Audio and Video is used or when only Share is used, one PeerConnection will suffice.
+There are two possible solutions until Chrome finishes the implementation of Unified Plan.
+1).
+Can use two PeerConnections accross both browsers, one for audio and video and one for share.
+2).
+There is a polyfill called sdp-interop which can be used to make the session descriptions common across both browsers and prevent usage of two Peer Connections.

 ### Firefox Window selection UI